armbian/documentation/docs/User-Guide_Armbian-Software/Software.md

 <!--- header START from tools/include/markdown/DAT001-header.md --->
-Mariadb is one of the most popular database servers.
-Made by the original developers of MySQL.
+**MariaDB** is a fast, open-source relational database server developed by the original creators of MySQL.
+It is designed to be fully compatible with MySQL while offering improved performance, enhanced security, and additional features.

+MariaDB supports a wide range of storage engines, advanced SQL capabilities, and both single-node and clustered deployments.
+It is widely used in web, cloud, and

 <!--- header STOP from tools/include/markdown/DAT001-header.md --->